Midland Railway – Butterley: Butterley

 Butterley is the headquarters of the Midland Railway – Butterley.
-The station consists of a double platform and the station building; the original brick-built buildings were demolished after the line closed.
-The new station building, acquired from Whitwell railway station, is made of stone and contains a shop and booking office.
+The station consists of a double platform and the station building; the original buildings were demolished after the line closed.
+The current station building is a near identical match to the one originally at Butterley and was transferred from Whitwell Railway Station and built in place of the original.
+The station building contains the gift shop and the booking office.
 A café and the Alfreton Model Railway Society are also present in adjacent buildings.
-The signal box at Butterley was formerly situated at Ais Gill on the Settle to Carlisle line; this is the working signal box at Butterley.
-It is technically a ground frame; a carriage shed also stands at the eastern end of the yard, but neither the signal box or carriage shed are open to the public.In the yard is also the Garden Railway; an outdoor 16 mm scale model railway which runs on most Sundays and some Saturdays.
-In the yard is also the Star Tugs Trust carriage; this is owned by the Star Tugs trust and holds a permanent exhibition of some original models from TUGS - the sister show of Thomas & Friends.
+The signal box at Butterley was formerly situated at Ais Gill on the Settle to Carlisle line.
+A carriage shed also stands at the eastern end of the yard, neither the signal box or carriage shed are open to the public.In the yard is also the Garden Railway; an outdoor 16 mm scale model railway which runs on most Sundays and some Saturdays.
+In the yard is also the Star Tugs Trust carriage; a BR Mk1 (BG 80590) this is owned by the Star Tugs trust and holds a permanent exhibition of some original models from TUGS - the sister show of Thomas & Friends.
 It is open on certain running days.